trpubz/sweater_weather/README.md

 # Sweater Weather

-You are a back-end developer working on a team that is building an application to plan road trips.
+Learning Persona: back-end developer working on a team that is building an application to plan road trips.
 This app will allow users to see the current weather as well as the forecasted weather at the destination.

-Your team is working in a service-oriented architecture.
-The front-end will communicate with your back-end through an API.
-Your job is to expose that API that satisfies the front-end team’s requirements.
+The app is working in a service-oriented architecture.
+The front-end will communicate with the back-end through an API.
+The mission is to expose that API that satisfies the front-end team’s requirements.

-* Ruby version
+## Ruby version

 `3.2.2`

-* Configuration
+## Configuration

-`rails new <NAME> --api --skip-active-record  --skip-test --skip-system-test --skip-bundle` <br>
+`rails new <NAME> --api --skip-active-record  --skip-test --skip-system-test --skip-bundle`

-Mongodb does not use ActiveRecord, and ActiveStorage can cause issues; ensure those are not included.<br>
+Mongodb does not use ActiveRecord, and ActiveStorage can cause issues; ensure those are not included.

 `rails generate rspec:install`

-* Database creation/initialization
+## Database creation/initialization

-install; `gem 'mongoid', '~> 8.1.0'`<br>
+1. install; `gem 'mongoid', '~> 8.1.0'`<br>
-then `rails generate mongoid:config`<br>
+2. then `rails generate mongoid:config`<br>
-In the config/mongoid.yml file, modify the server_selection_timeout for self hosted mongodb:
+3. In the config/mongoid.yml file, modify the server_selection_timeout for self hosted mongodb:
 ```yaml
 development:
   clients: